petarturukalo/tedit/README.md

 Syntax highlighting is enabled for certain file types dependent on file extension.
 Supported file types can be determined by looking at the structures in `src/synhl/rule.c`;
-the supported types can be easily extended by adding new regex rules and structures here.
+the set of supported types can be easily extended by adding new regex rules and structures here.

 ## Commands